 Factor 3.A.
 Bed Utilization 7 (12 Points) Scale Points Is the project serving the number of people it was designed to serve? ≥90% 12 Count the average number of people enrolled in the project on the last Wednesday of each quarter, and divide it by the number of beds promised in e-snaps (or as evidenced by another agreement with HUD) to get the bed 80-89.9% 10 utilization rate.
 70-79.9% 8 Then, award up to 12 points based on the scale on the right.
 Panelists may exercise up to 2.4 discretion points (20% of the maximum possible value for the scoring factor) to increase (to a maximum of 12) or decrease the score.
-60-69.9% 6 To utilize discretion to increase points, the project must have included a narrative explaining their performance: 50-59.9% 4 Faced circumstances beyond its control that made it difficult or impossible to fully utilize grant resources (this could include a 40-49.9% 2 consolidation or expansion with a project that has less than a year of operating data), and <40% 0 Has a concrete, plausible plan to improve utilization of grant resources for future years or Demonstrates through data that its unit utilization is high and convincingly explains why the associated bed utilization data is low.
-APR Sources: [(APR 7b January Total + APR 7b April Total + APR 7b July Total + APR 7b October Total) ÷ 4] ÷ Number of Beds]
+60-69.9% 6 To utilize discretion to increase points, the project must have included a narrative explaining their performance: 50-59.9% 4 • Faced circumstances beyond its control that made it difficult or impossible to fully utilize grant resources (this could include a 40-49.9% 2 consolidation or expansion with a project that has less than a year of operating data), and Has a concrete, plausible plan to improve utilization of grant resources for future years or Demonstrates through data that its unit utilization is high and convincingly explains why the associated bed utilization data is low. <40% 0 APR Sources: [(APR 7b January Total + APR 7b April Total + APR 7b July Total + APR 7b October Total) ÷ 4] ÷ Number of Beds]

-$^{^{7}}$ HUD System Performance Measures 1, 3
+7 HUD System Performance Measures 1, 3

 Factor 3.B.
-Grant Spenddown 8 (12 Points) Scale Points Divide the amount of money drawn down from e-LOCCs (per HUD's Spend Report) during the project's most recently completed contract, by the ≥90% 12 amount of CoC funding shown for that project on the corresponding Grant Inventory Worksheet (GIW).
-80-89.9% 10 If an underspending project provided evidence that they initiated a spenddown plan (grant amendment, reallocation (full or partial), the principle of the property o 70-79.9% 8 transition application, or spend plan approved by the CoC Board Grant Spend Subcommittee ("Subcommittee")) within the requested timelines, then it has been awarded ten points for this factor, which 60-69.9% 6 is not subject to panel discretion). • If a project has not completed a spenddown plan under the 50-59.9% 4 oversight of the CoC Board, then, award points based on the scale to the right.
-Panelists may add up to 2 additional points (to a maximum of 12) based on the project's narrative if the project: 40-49.9% 2 Provides historical spend data showing greater than 80% spend during the last two previously completed contracts (or one, if there is only one previously completed contract; or not a requirement for projects with no previously completed contracts) and Shows that spend on the current contract is up to 15% less than the percentage of time that has elapsed on the contract (using the last HUD Spend Report) and Shows that during this contract year the project had circumstances beyond its control that made it difficult or impossible to fully utilize grant resources (this could include a consolidation or expansion with a project that has less than a year of operating data). <40% 0 Has a concrete, plausible plan to improve grant spenddown during the next contract.
+Gra nt Spenddown 8 (12 Points) Scale Points Divide the amount of money drawn down from e-LOCCs (per HUD's Spend Report) during the project's most recently completed contract, by the ≥90% 12 amount of CoC Inventory Worl funding shown for that project on the corresponding Grant ksheet (GIW).
+80-89.9% 10 If an underspending project provided evidence that they initiated a spenddown plan (grant amendment, reallocation (full or partial), transition application, or spend plan approved by the CoC Board 70-79.9% 8 Grant S timelin Spend Subcommittee ("Subcommittee")) within the requested es, then it has been awarded ten points for this factor, which 60-69.9% 6 is not subject to panel discretion).
+If a project has not completed a spenddown plan under the oversight of the CoC Board, then, award points based on the scale to the right.
+Panelists may add up to 2 additional points (to a maximum of 12) based on the project's narrative if the project: 50-59.9% 4 40-49.9% 2 1.
+Provides historical spend data showing greater than 80% spend during the last two previously completed contracts (or one, if there is only one previously completed contract; or not a requirement for projects with no previously completed contracts) and <40% 0 2.
+Shows that spend on the current contract is up to 15% less than the percentage of time that has elapsed on the contract (using the last HUD Spend Report) and 3.
+Shows that during this contract year the project had circumstances beyond its control that made it difficult or impossible to fully utilize grant resources (this could include a consolidation or expansion with a project that has less than a year of operating data).